GSA/piv-guides/pages/template-2.md

 {% include alert-info.html heading = "Before starting a new Guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}

-This **_Template.md_** gives instructions and templates to help you with your new Guide for the www.IDManagment.gov website, including:
+This **_Template_** gives instructions and templates to help you with your new FICAM guide, including:

   1. [**Starting Your Guide**](#starting-your-guide)
   2. [**Example Outline Template**](#example-outline-template)